Info

 Famous 5:

-If you could let your 20 year old self know one thing, what would it be? — To have more confidence in myself and start earlier
+If you could let your 20 year old self know one thing, what would it be? —Go for what you want.
+Pick something and give it 100%

 Time Stamped Show Notes: